 A void exists for simple, SMS database solutions because there is not much revenue realized by software companies when dealing with companies that can only pay $100 to $300 per month for sophisticated, Web-based tools that may cost hundreds of thousands of dollars to develop.

 Please don't misunderstand.

 There are many cheap tools on the market, but they are commonly backed by one-two-man shops that are unable to offer support when needed.
-Furthermore, these small software "shops" lack the research and development drive to continually perfect their SMS database systems.
+Furthermore, this small software "shops" lack the research and development drive to continually perfect their SMS database systems.
 As we are all aware, technology changes very quickly.
 These small shops are high risk, especially when their list of clients is not large enough to support the company.

 Aviation SMS Software Programs Flooded Market